 For all the hard labour endured, and all the great memories Mary reminisces on, she experienced health problems when she was a small child.
 This included several accidents where she “senselessly risked her life” by experiencing adventures around the hebers of Cottardale.
-Mary’s “bad start in life”, suffering from “whooping cough” resulting in her father to “reportedly given her up as dead”.
+Mary’s “bad start in life”, suffering from “whooping cough” resulted in her father “reportedly giving her up as dead”.

-It was only 1906 when whooping cough (Pertussis) was isolated as an illness, and it was in the 1944 when a vaccine was created for the illness.
-This highlights how fortunate Mary was, as a relatively untreatable illness received.
-Whilst her father was nursing her he stated “Prithee, Abram, dust’a think t’bairns worth fetching up.”
-Highlighting the hopeless situation the family were in, stating that she looked “nobut a puny miserable thing”.
+It was only 1906 when whooping cough (Pertussis) was isolated as an illness, and it was in the 1944 when a vaccine was created for the illness so there was no reliable cure when Mary had the disease.
+Whilst her father was nursing her he stated “Prithee, Abram, dust’a think t’bairns worth fetching up” for she looked “nobut a puny miserable thing”.
 It is the brutal honesty which Mary uses to describe her suffering which strikes the reader to imagine what her and her family suffered.
-The relationship she had with her father and the single child in the family brings extra poignancy, depicting the emotions her mother and father must have experienced.
+The relationship she had with her father as the single child in the family brings extra poignancy, depicting the emotions her mother and father must have experienced.

 The last, and potentially the most severe injury Mary suffered was when she was riding a “tame cow the length of a narrow pasture” on their way home from school.
 Mary got on the cow’s back when it was lying down, and with a sudden, sharp movement “the bullock was instantly on its feet”, sending her flying through the air, grazing her head on a smooth rock.
 This however, did not cause the damage that it could as Mary states that she only “lay unconscious for “some little while”.

 “And so my earliest childhood slipped away, and I came to no harm”